dgis/emu48android/app/src/main/assets/ReadMe.txt

 - Disassembler
 - Debugger
-- Macro
 - Serial Ports (Wire or Ir)

 CHANGES

-Version 1.5 (2019-06-xx)
+Version 1.5 (2019-07-11)

-- Add the printer simulator (set delay to 0 to speed up!).
+- Add the Ir printer simulator based on the Christoph Giesselink's HP82240B Printer Simulator for Windows.
+- Add the macro support.
 - Refactor the code for easier code sharing between Emu48, Emu42 and Emu71.
 - Fix: Bad text characters when copy/paste the stack.
 - Fix: Selecting an empty KML folder prevent to select the default embedded KML folder (Github Fix: #5)!